CodyJung/itcheck/README.md

-itcheck
+IT Check
 =======

-Chrome extension for our forums
+Chrome extension for IvoryTower.com.